ark-lang/ark/misc/REFERENCE.md

 	unsafe fn allocate_memory(int size): void {
 		// some dangerous memory allocation
+		// some old code that was demmed dangerous
+		// whatever
 	}

 If a developer were to call this function, a warning would be printed to the console on compile